EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.IRSA.md

 ### VO.IRSA.wget_cat_columns

-Retrieve a list of all columns for an IPAC/IRSA public catalog Package: VO.IRSA Description: Given an IPAC/IRSA catalog name (see Catalog.IRSA.wget_all_catnames) retrieve all columns
+Retrieve a list of all columns for an IPAC/IRSA public catalog Package: VO.IRSA Description: Given an IPAC/IRSA catalog name (see Catalog.IRSA.wget_all_catnames) retrieve all columns in the catalog.